Skip to content

 Input data arguments:

--r, --recursive Recursively scan through directories to load FAST5 and POD5 files.
+-r, --recursive Recursively scan through directories to load POD5 files.

 -l, --read-ids A file with a newline-delimited list of reads to basecall.
 If not provided,